kapetan-io/querator/doc/adr/0004-item-id-is-not-immutable.md

 ## Context

 The desire is to simplify client implementations as much as possible.
-An unstated goal of the project is to make adoption of Querator easy for those interested.
+A goal of the project is to make adoption of Querator easy for those interested.

 ## Decision

 The decision was made to simplify the API by allowing querator to generate a new `id` everytime it is scheduled, deferred, or produced.
 This allows the `id` to reflect where in storage the item exists by encoding that information into the `id`.
-This allows API to know where the item exists in storage by purely looking at the `id` without the need to consult a lookup table or have the consumer remember this information beyond remembering the `id` and the name of the queue when it wants to defer, or complete an item.
+This allows the API to know where the item exists in storage by purely looking at the `id` without the need to consult a lookup table or have the consumer remember this information beyond remembering the `id` and the name of the queue when it wants to defer, or complete an item.